Use this helpful twin pregnancy calendar to plan out your twin pregnancy so that you don’t miss out on any important things during this special time.

 Month 5 (18-21 Weeks)

 •Take off your rings!
-You will soon start to notice swelling and you don’t want to have to cut your favorite rings off. twin pregnancy calendar
+You will soon start to notice swelling and you don’t want to have to cut your favorite rings off. twin

-•Research cord blood donation and storage
+•Research cord blood banking and storage

 •Think about the nursery and sleeping arrangements for the early weeks when your twins come home.